-While migrating from one eLearning platform to another may not seem like a positive experience at this point, just like moving out of our house is something most of us dread, there are still some hidden opportunities that can be found in the process:
+While migrating from one eLearning platform to another may not seem like a positive experience at this point, just like moving out of our house is something most of us dread, keep in mind that there are still some hidden opportunities that can be found in the migration process:

 - You get a rare opportunity to see the “Big Picture” of your course content.
-While you may have to organize and review the contents of your current eLearning platform prior to migrating to a new one, by doing this you also get to immerse yourself in the entirety of your course content.
+When you organize and review the contents of your current eLearning platform prior to migrating you also get to immerse yourself in the entirety of your course content.
 At this moment, this window of opportunity gives you the chance to take a step back and look at the big picture of your online course offerings.
-By looking at the entirety of your course content wholistically, you may very well be able to identify areas of new opportunity while also finding areas you can improve upon.
-With both of these constructive approaches helping you to identify what your “big picture” is, you will not only be able improve course offerings but also gage where your organization in as a whole (and also where you want to go in the future).
+By looking at the entirety of your course content holistically, you may very well be able to identify new areas of opportunity while also finding areas you can improve upon.
+With both of these constructive approaches helping you identify what your “big picture” is, you will not only be able to improve course offerings but also gage where your organization is as a whole (and also where you want to go in the future).

 - Just like decorating a new house, migrating to a new platform also lets you “spruce up” your platform’s decor.
-Moving platforms not only lets you clean up and purge unnecessary data, you also get to improve upon the way you present your newly currated course offerings to students.
-Whether that be with improved course descriptions, more visually appealing and user friendly course layouts or improved course content, the new “look and feel” of your course content will benefit your current and incoming students as well as your organization’s reputation.
+Moving platforms not only lets you clean up and purge unnecessary data, it also enables you to improve the visual presentation of your newly curated course offerings to students.
+Whether that be with improved course descriptions, more visually appealing and user-friendly course layouts or improved course content, the new “look and feel” of your course content will benefit your current and incoming students as well as your organization’s reputation.

 - Your future self will thank you.
-The time you invest in getting your data in order now will make your life easier in both the short term and long term.
-By taking the time to get organized, your future eLearning platform will be easier to use and more fruitful in the long run precisely because you took the time now to put its contents in order.
+The time you invest in getting your data in order now will make your life easier in both the short and long term.
+By taking the time to get organized now, your future eLearning platform will be easier to use and more fruitful in the long run precisely because you took the time to put its contents in order.

 So while no one likes migrating to a new platform (or moving to a new house for that matter), you can clearly see that the time and effort you take into preparing for your move makes not only for a smoother platform migration but also gives you the chance to improve your students’ user experience as well as the overall quality of your course offerings.